microsoftgraph/microsoft-graph-docs/api-reference/beta/api/call-reject.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Enables the bot to reject an incoming [call](../resources/call.md).
+Enable a bot to reject an incoming [call](../resources/call.md).
 The incoming call request can be an invite to a meeting or a peer to peer call.
 For a meeting invite, the notification contains the `chatInfo` and `meetingInfo` parameters.

-Once the bot is registered with a valid callback URL in the Azure portal, the incoming call is delivered as a [commsNotification](../resources/commsnotification.md) with `changeType` set to `created`.
+When the bot is registered with a valid callback URL in the Azure portal, the incoming call is delivered as a [commsNotification](../resources/commsnotification.md) with `changeType` set to `created`.
 The bot is expected to `Answer` or `Reject` the call before it times out.

+> [!NOTE]
-> **Note:** Bots can only be reached by VOIP.
+> Bots can only be reached by VOIP.
 PSTN calling to bots is not yet supported.

-> **Note:** This API is only used to reject incoming calls.
-To terminate existing calls, [Delete Call](../api/call-delete.md) should be used instead.
+This API is only used to reject incoming calls.
+To end existing calls, use [Delete call](../api/call-delete.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).